 ?
-EXERCISE 31.1 (Contributing to a public good) Each of n people chooses whether or not to contribute a fixed amount toward the provision of a public good.
+EXERCISE 33.1 (Contributing to a public good) Each of n people chooses whether to contribute a fixed amount toward the provision of a public good.
 The good is provided if and only if at least k people contribute, where $2 \le k \le n$ ; if it is not provided, contributions are not refunded.
-Each person ranks outcomes from best to worst as follows: (i) any outcome in which the good is provided and she does not contribute, (ii) any outcome in which the good is provided and she contributes, (iii) any outcome in which the good is not provided and she does not contribute, (iv) any outcome in which the good is not provided and she contributes.
+Each person ranks outcomes from best to worst as follows: (i) any outcome in which the good is provided and she does not contribute, (ii) any outcome in which the good is provided and she contribute, (iii) any outcome in which the good is not provided and she does not contribute, (iv) any outcome in which the good is not provided and she contribute, (iv) any outcome in which the good is not provided and she contributes.
 Formulate this situation as a strategic game and find its Nash equilibria.
 (Is there a Nash equilibrium in which more than k people contribute?
-One in which k people contribute?
 (Be careful!))